sparkyb/pype/readme.txt

 ==================================================
 While PyPE has quite a few of the features that one would expect from an IDE, I do not consider PyPE to be an IDE; I consider PyPE to be an editor.
-The semantic difference between the two in my mind is a bit wishy-washy, but one feature that sets an editor apart from an IDE (in my opinion) is the existance of a run menu item or button with debugger.
-Every IDE that is worth talking about has both of these features, but PyPE doesn't.
-The reasons why are somewhat personal, so I'll not bore you, but suffice it to say:
+The semantic difference between the two in my mind is a bit wishy-washy, so I'll not bore you with the details.
+In any case:

 1. Hitting F5 will not run your Python, nor compile the latex, nor compile the C/C++, nor open a browser for the HTML.
-There is a macro in the sample macros that implements a stub of such functionality, but it is up to you (the user) to put in what you really want.
+It will (by default) refresh the browsable source trees and other tools.
+You can change hotkeys, and in particular, the (new in PyPE 2.8) 'File -> Run Current File' menu item.
+   For .py and .pyw files, 'Run Current File' will use the Python specified in the lower part of 'Options -> Shell Options' to run your Python source, capturing the output and allowing interaction.
+For .htm, .html, .shtm and .shtml, PyPE will try to use your system defined default web browser to open the file.
+For .tex files, PyPE will attempt to run pdflatex on them.

-2. If PyPE seems complicated when you are first starting out, hide all of the optional features; Options -> Show Bottom Toolbar, Show Right Toolbar, and Options -> Toolbar -> Hide .
+2. If PyPE seems complicated when you are first starting out, hide all of the optional features; 'Options -> Layout Options -> Show Wide Tools', 'Show Tall Tools', and '(toolbar) Hide'.
 Start editing.
 If it isn't doing what you want/expect it to, check the 'Document' menu for per-document settings or the 'Options' menu for other editor-wide options.
 Want to change hotkeys?
-   Use Options -> Change Menus and Hotkeys .
+Use 'Options -> Change Menus and Hotkeys' .

 3. PyPE is not going to gain a debugger any time soon, if ever.
-I agree with many of you that debuggers can be useful, but aside from attempting to steal Idle's or some other project's remote debugger and making it work in PyPE, 1) I wouldn't know where to begin, 2) it may kill bookmark indicators, 3) I find that print statements are sufficient for me, 4) I have not had the desire to make it happen.
+I agree with many of you that debuggers can be useful, but aside from attempting to steal Idle's or some other project's remote debugger and making it work in PyPE, 1) I wouldn't know where to begin, 2) it may kill bookmark indicators, 3) I find that print statements are sufficient for me, 4) I have not had sufficient desire to make it happen.

 4. PyPE is not like every other editor you have ever used.
 It may share some features, but it is likely just a bit different.
 Before you freak out and email me with, "PyPE sux, go find something else to do with your time newb! lols" spend some time looking for the feature in the menus, the various tabs, etc.  You may find that your desired feature is available.
-   Also note that if the key bindings are not to your liking, you can change them with 'Options -> Change Menus and Hotkeys' for all the menus.
+   Again note that if the key bindings are not to your liking, you can change them with 'Options -> Change Menus and Hotkeys' for all the menus.
 Macros are handled a bit differently, which you will find out by hitting the 'hotkey' button in the Macros tab.